CharlesB91/visit-glasgow/README.md

   - **The Footer**

   - The footer section includes links to the relevant social media sites for Visit Glasgow.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer also included a news letter sign up form where they need to enter their email address and click the sign up button.
+  - The footer also includs a news letter sign up form where they need to enter their email address and click the sign up button.
+    - The footer can be viwed in the home page and explore page via the navigation bar.

+### Explore Page

+- This page has been created to inform the user of the various tours, museams, historic glasgoe university.
+- This is focused more on the convential tourist who is keen to explore the historical aspects of the city which applies to a different audience so felt this should be on a seperate page.
+- Each section ie bus tour, kelvingrove art museam, glasgow museam has an accompanying image with some breif back-ground text to inform the user of what to expect.
+These images also contain links if the user wishes to book tickets.